 Fresh lemonade: 2.70

-All in all, I believe that a family of two (or even 3, with a younger child) could keep the monthly food budget to around 300 Euros if they don’t eat out a lot.
-We currently spend more than that per month, but there’s a lot of room here and it all depends on the type of food you eat.
+All in all, I believe that a family of two (or even 3, with a younger child) could keep the monthly food budget to around 300 Euros if they don’t eat out a lot and cook at home from base ingredients.

 Bus ticket: 0.40 Eur (1 trip)